Weird horse anatomy – hoof and leg edition!

-- Horse can also regulate the blood flow into their hooves.
+- A horse can also regulate the blood flow into the hooves.
 The process is arteriovenous anastomosis, which is a system of shunts inside the hoof capsule.
 Cold hooves can increase the blood flow to the hoof!
 This process might be damaged in the horse that has had a bout of laminitis.

 - Some of the closest relatives to horses are actually rhinos and tapirs – because they are all perissodactyls!
 This means they have an odd number of toes.
 All other perissodactyls are extinct.

 - So how does a horse stand and snooze at the same time?
 The hind leg sling helps here.
 The stifle is able to rest in a cocked position, with the other leg maintaining the weight.
 The cocked leg can then be ready to go (kick, run, stomp a fly) at a moment’s notice.
 The ligaments around the hip and hind leg allow the resting hind leg to be supported by a sling.
 Cool, right?

 Now you know!